Watershed (broadcasting): United Kingdom

 Advertisements also have to comply with the same set of rules, and can be restricted when shown before the watershed (such as those for junk food, bingo, alcohol and condoms).
 Advertisements that may have an adult-related context, such as bingo, are less likely to be allowed on child-oriented channels.
 Some advertisements, often those for 18-rated films and video games, are not allowed before the watershed at all.

 Although ratings do not have to be displayed on-screen, the channel is legally required to broadcast a verbal advisory before shows that may be unsuitable for children.
 Failure to do so may result in the broadcaster being given a fine.
 However, this rule generally does not apply to pay TV channels, so as a result, some pay TV channels, such as Comedy Central, have no verbal advisory at all.
+Some channels, such as That's TV Gold, have no verbal advisory but instead displays them on-screen, which may be problematic for blind and partially sighted viewers if audio description does not read them out or is unavailable.